 Access controls

-Tinyauth supports basic access controls with Docker labels.
-These labels can restrict or allow access to applications.
+Tinyauth supports basic access controls with either Docker labels or environment variables.
+These labels (or environment variables) can restrict or allow access to applications.

 Modifying the Tinyauth Container